marvelhariadi/FallingStarSVGAnimation/Readme.md

 * Dipping my toes into front-end development to herald my multitalented woman in STEM era.

 # Learnings
 * The "asset" does not have to be a standalone .jpg/.png/.svg/etc. file.
 I copy and pasted in HTML code directly into the div.

+# Special Acknowledgements
+* Thank you claudeAI for saving my tears